 The report card is aligned with the Arizona Academic Standards and has been designed to provide the maximum amount of information in a clear format.
 The Parent Portal allows parents/guardians to track their student's progress in real time.
-Grades are given quarterly for K-8.
-For High School, only the final semester grades are recorded on the official transcript.
+Printed grade reports will be sent quarterly for K-8.
+For High School, only the final grades are recorded on the official transcript.